 Petrol (unleaded) gas options are called petrol, Super unleaded (98) or Unleaded (95).
 Petrol costs about £1.09 (€1.23) per liter.

 Most popular petrol stations in United Kingdom are Asda, Tesco, Shell, Sainsburys, Esso, Morrisons and BP.

-Road assistance is available at 0800 88 77 66 (Automobile Association AA) or null (RAC).
+Road assistance is available at 0800 88 77 66 (Automobile Association AA) or 0333 2000 999 (RAC).
 For general news on United Kingdom's traffic use Traffic England, Automobile Association (AA) or Highways England.
 For news on United Kingdom’s motorways and tolls use M6 toll, Transport for London or UK Toll Roads.

 On the road category is available in production API version 2.

 Since both France and United Kingdom are part of the European Economic Area your driving license will be valid in United Kingdom without any additional documents required.
 If you do not have a new plastic, credit-sized driving license you can still use your existing license.